Collision based transformation

 To use collision

 - Configure the objects you want to collide using Properties > Collision

 - Use the transform tools to interact with objects.

 Global collision tool option

 Before you can interact with collision objects, you first need to enable the global collision tool option.
-This can be found in the tool settings for the transform tools or use the default shortcut C.
+This can be found in the tool settings for the transform tools, in the viewport header, or use the default shortcut C.